Many Roads to Michigan

 Joint Programs & Certificates

-In addition to offering the PhD in several geographically defined and transnational fields of historical study, the department offers structured joint degree programs in History and Women’s Studies, and the Interdepartmental Program in Greek and Roman History (IPGRH).
+In addition to offering the PhD in several geographically defined and transnational fields of historical study, the department offers structured joint degree programs in History and Women’s and Gender Studies, and the Interdepartmental Program in Ancient History (IPAH).

 Students may also initiate a custom program through the graduate school’s Student Initiated Degree Program.
 In recent years, History graduate students have pursued concurrent PhDs in Sociology and Comparative Literature, and pursued a joint PhD/JD through the Program in Race, Law, and History.